 - Literary Allusion Title: Cribbed from William Blake, who in turn cribbed it from 2 Kings.

 - Notable Original Music: And this is turned into a meme, thanks to its use when someone is running in slow-motion.

 - The Oner: When they first arrive at Cambridge, the Freshmen go to an event where societies have tables set up and solicit for new members.
 The camera cruises through and around a throng of students singing and chatting for well over a minute.

 - Opposing Sports Team: Averted.
 The American track team are reasonably decent people.

-- Patriotic Fervor: A notably amiable form in which everyone was greeting each other's flags, etc and assuming themselves and everyone else was part of a True Companionship of nations.
-Mostly Truth in Television since this soon after World War II, more vitriolic forms of patriotic fervor were frowned upon.
+- Patriotic Fervor: A notably amiable form in which everyone was greeting each other's flags, etc. and assuming themselves and everyone else was part of a True Companionship of nations.
+Mostly Truth in Television since this was soon after World War One and more vitriolic forms of patriotic fervor were frowned upon.